MeowServer/HintServiceMeow/ReadMe/README_en.md

 ## Introduction
-HintServiceMeow is a framework that allows plugins to display multiple hints on a player's screen simultaneously.
+HintServiceMeow is a framework that allows plugins to display text on a selected position on a player's screen.

 ## Installation
 To install this plugin, please